robinkarlberg/transfer.zip-web/README.md

 ## Local Development

 The project uses docker containers for the different services.

+> **Note**
+> This project is tested with Docker Compose V2.
+Docker Compose V1 can fail to build.
 ```
-docker-compose up
+docker compose up
 ```
-This will start the web server on `localhost:9001` and the signaling server server at `localhost:8001`.
+This will start the web server on `localhost:9001`.
+The signaling server will be proxied through the web-server on the `/ws` endpoint.